sharath29/CO367-Distributed-Computing-Assignment/README.md

 Components of service discovery:

-1. Service provider: It registers itself with service registry when it enters and de-register itself when it leaves the system.
+1. **Service provider**: It registers itself with service registry when it enters and de-register itself when it leaves the system.
-2. Service consumer: It gets the location of a provider from registry, and then talks to the provider
+2. **Service consumer**: It gets the location of a provider from registry, and then talks to the provider
-3. Service registry: It maintains the latest location of providers.
+3. **Service registry**: It maintains the latest location of providers.

 ## What is serf ?
 Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available.
 Serf runs on every major platform: Linux, Mac OS X, and Windows.
 It is extremely lightweight: it uses 5 to 10 MB of resident memory and primarily communicates using infrequent UDP messages.

 Serf uses an efficient gossip protocol to solve three major problems:

-1. *Membership*: Serf maintains cluster membership lists and is able to execute custom handler scripts when that membership changes.
+1. **Membership**: Serf maintains cluster membership lists and is able to execute custom handler scripts when that membership changes.
 For example, Serf can maintain the list of web servers for a load balancer and notify that load balancer whenever a node comes online or goes offline.

-2. *Failure detection and recovery*: Serf automatically detects failed nodes within seconds, notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
+2. **Failure detection and recovery**: Serf automatically detects failed nodes within seconds, notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
 Serf will attempt to recover failed nodes by reconnecting to them periodically.

-3. *Custom event propagation*: Serf can broadcast custom events and queries to the cluster.
+3. **Custom event propagation**: Serf can broadcast custom events and queries to the cluster.
 These can be used to trigger deploys, propagate configuration, etc. Events are simply fire-and-forget broadcast, and Serf makes a best effort to deliver messages in the face of offline nodes or network partitions.
 Queries provide a simple realtime request/response mechanism.

 ## What is consul ?
 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
 Each of these features can be used individually as needed, or they can be used together to build a full service mesh.
 Consul requires a data plane and supports both a proxy and native integration model.
 Consul ships with a simple built-in proxy so that everything works out of the box, but also supports 3rd party proxy integrations such as Envoy.